 -Andrew Miller, Founder, Cafe Imports

 One thing we don’t normally do is offer discounts or have “sales” on green coffee, because we believe in trying to set a fair price for all of our partners—from the farmer to the exporter to the roaster—from the moment we contract the coffee.
 We’re living in unusual times, however, and we’re announcing our first-ever blanket discount on all of our current spot coffees from Tega & Tula Farm in Limu, Ethiopia.
-The price has been reduced on all of the bags in our inventory at this time: Send us an e-mail or give a call for the new rate.
+The price has been reduced to $3.40/lb on all of the lots in our inventory at this time.

 One of the biggest challenges we’re facing at the moment is that the worldwide slowdown in coffee business is happening during the transition between crop years, which means there are some coffees we still have in-stock while fresh crop is ready to ship.
 It’s an awkward situation to be in.